vidbina/landing-page-templates/CONTRIBUTING.md

 #### Node.js on host

 1. Install NPM packages by running `npm install`
-2. Capture screenshots by running `npm run capture TEMPLATE_NAME` where `TEMPLATE_NAME` can be substituted for the name of a subdirectory containing the template (e.g.: "enchanted")
+2. Capture screenshots by running `npm run capture TEMPLATE_DIRECTORY` where `TEMPLATE_DIRECTORY` can be substituted for the name of a subdirectory containing the template (e.g.: "enchanted")

 #### Node.js in Docker